nihalshx/JobShell/README.md

-# 🚀 Swelist Web Terminal v4.0 - Enhanced
+# 🚀 JobShell - Enhanced Job Hunting Terminal

-A powerful, retro-styled web terminal interface for job hunting using the swelist library.
-Experience the nostalgia of 80s terminals with modern features while searching for tech jobs!
+A powerful, retro-styled terminal interface for exploring tech jobs.
+JobShell combines the nostalgia of classic terminals with modern job search capabilities, powered by the swelist library.

+**JobShell** - Because finding your dream job should feel like hacking the matrix! 💼⚡

 ## ✨ Enhanced Features